 Later that evening I took a photo of Luky with my old Canon pocket camera (with films!) so I would post that one probably in the next couple of months, since I have to look for a place to develop it.

 After Luky’s performance, there was a screening of “Masa Sih” directed by Chairun Nisa.
 The movie was about sex education at a school, and as Titing and I had a look around we realised that we were surrounded by teenagers.
-So it turned out that the festival was targeted for Indonesian youths, to raise awareness on sexual and reproductive health.
+So it turned out that the festival was targeted at Indonesian youths, to raise awareness of sexual and reproductive health.

-The screen was on the other side of the venue, so we had to turn backwards to see it.
-However, I sometimes took a peek to the stage to see Zeke preparing for his performance.
-The screening was followed by a short Q&A with the cast, so it was quite a while until we could see the spotlight back to the stage and Zeke Khaseli started to take action.
+The screen was on the other side of the venue, so we had to turn back to see it.
+However, I sometimes took a peek at the stage to see Zeke preparing for his performance.
+The screening was followed by a short Q&A with the cast, so it was quite a while until we could see the spotlight back on the stage and Zeke Khaseli started to take action.

-Zeke was clean shaven and wore neither masks nor costumes that evening.
+Zeke was clean-shaven and wore neither masks nor costumes that evening.
 The regular planeteers were not wearing costumes either, with Ladya on bass, Aan on drums, Akbar on percussions (with a snare, a small cymbal, and a cowbell), Poppie on guitar, and Irma on violin and keyboards.
-Yudhi was absent, most probably because he was still pretty busy on being a new father.
+Yudhi was absent, most probably because he was still pretty busy being a new father.